Viewing the Graph

 $ deciduous tui

-The TUI with timeline on the left and detail panel on the right
+The TUI shows a timeline of nodes on the left and a detail panel on the right:

 Quick navigation: